 Best Arts Program

 Curating projects in a way that preserves individual artistic vision but also adds power to its message by rendering it part of a whole, takes creativity and a deft touch.
-Each of these nominees’ curatorial efforts have challenged, immersed and delighted us this past year; yielding programs that became greater than the sum of their parts.
+Each of these nominees’ curatorial efforts have challenged, immersed and delighted us in 2023; yielding programs that became greater than the sum of their parts.
+Which made its mark for you?

 Return to Nominees page